spring1843/go-dsa/preface.md

 Go is simple.
 This simplicity is evident in several aspects.
 The language features few [keywords](https://go.dev/ref/spec#Keywords) that programmers from any background would likely recognize.
 Its syntax is minimal, offering a single type of loop, and no brackets are needed for conditions in if or for statements.
 The Go standard library, written in Go and assembly language, is frequently used not only to understand the internals of Go but also to learn how to write idiomatic Go code.
 Go maintains backward compatibility for its standard API, and significant changes require approval from the three original authors, ensuring that the language does not become a "Frankenstein".

 Go is compiled into machine language for multiple operating systems.
-This eliminates the need to ship the code itself like Ruby or download a virtual machine like Java and runtime libraries like Node.JS, making it convenient for distribution and execution.
+This eliminates the need to ship the code itself like Ruby or download a virtual machine like Java and runtime libraries like Node.js, making it convenient for distribution and execution.

 Go excels in handling concurrency, allowing seamless utilization of multiple CPU cores.
 While being faster than dynamic programming languages like Python, Go still maintains garbage collection for memory management which theoretically makes it slower than languages with no garbage collection like Rust.

 Being a strongly typed language, Go ensures code stability, while offering the modern conveniences found in modern dynamic scripting languages like Node.js.

-Go is a new language, and it comes with built-in tooling for testing, fuzzing, benchmarking, formatting, vetting, and package management, all of which are secondary or external additions to much older languages like C, C++ and Java.
+Go is a new language, and it comes with built-in tooling for testing, fuzzing, benchmarking, formatting, vetting, race detection, and package management, all of which are secondary or external additions to much older languages like C, C++ and Java.
+It also comes with built-in understanding of more modern concepts like code repositories.

+Go is well organized.
+Go is strict in how a Go project should be formatted and organized in terms of directories, and files.
+This makes all Go projects similar to each other and therefore easy to navigate.

+## Common Objections to Go

+1. Fast Development: Some developers initially find it slower to work with Go due to its unique syntax and conventions.
+However, once developers become familiar with the language and its ecosystem, Go allows for fast and efficient code writing.
+While it may require slightly more time to write code in a strongly typed and compiled language like Go, the trade-off is increased code stability and fewer issues in production.
+2. Too much error handling: Handling errors in Go is a deliberate design choice for ensuring program stability.
+Go developers invest time in ensuring their programs handle errors appropriately during execution.
+This practice leads to more robust and reliable code.
+3. No generics: This is no longer the case.
+Go has support for generics starting from version 1.18.
+4. Not suitable for limited environments: While Go is a general purpose programming language, it may not be suitable for all environments.
+For example, it may not be suitable for embedded systems without an operating system.
+Additionally, Go might not be the best choice for creating user interfaces in front-end web or mobile development.
+However, Go can be used to create WebAssembly and libraries for other languages.

 ## Target Audience